 The designation “impaired water bodies” refers to lakes, rivers, and streams whose water quality is compromised (impaired).
-The Michigan Department of Natural Resources and Environment is required, under Section 303(d) of the 1972 federal Clean Water Act, to determine the health of Michigan’s waters.
-Waters that do not meet specific water quality standards are placed on the MDNRE’s Impaired Water Bodies List.
+The Michigan Department of Environment, Great Lakes, and Energy (EGLE) is required, under Section 303(d) of the 1972 federal Clean Water Act, to determine the health of Michigan’s waters.
+Waters that do not meet specific water quality standards are placed on the EGLE’s Impaired Water Bodies List.

 The Impaired Water Bodies List is an inventory of Michigan waters that require a plan for their Total Maximum Daily Load, or TMDL, of a pollutant.
 The TMDL is the maximum amount of a pollutant that a water body can accept without violating established water quality standards.
 In this context, TMDLs are important tools for achieving water quality safeguards, and for assessing the progress and impact of improvements.
 The methodology for developing TMDL plans varies with the type of pollutant found to be causing impairment.

-The Michigan Department of Natural Resource and Environment updates the Impaired Water Bodies List every two years.
+The Michigan Department of Environment, Great Lakes, and Energy updates the Impaired Water Bodies List every two years.
 You can find the most recent list here.

 Impairments in Michigan